gitbenjazz/ScanHand/README.md

 The main function call servo_cam_scan inside an infinite loop until a hand is detected and then scan not equal to None.
-Here we print a text but we can trigger any action we can imagine with the Tank
+Here we print a text but we can trigger any action we want with the Tank

 ```
 def main():